maplight/CAPS/scripts/readme.txt

 GRANT ALL ON ca_process.* TO 'caps_script'@'localhost';
 GRANT FILE ON *.* TO 'caps_script'@'localhost';

-Step 5: One this is done copy all the CAPS files into the directory you wish to have them run from.
+Step 5: Once this is done copy all the CAPS files into the directory you wish to have them run from.
 The following directory tree is used in the files:
 / - root folder, holds the files needed for the web database /css - holds the css files
 /css/i - holds the CA-SOS images used in their css files